-Two or more motor representations are reciprocal just if there is a single outcome which each motor representation represents.
+Two or more agents have reciprocal motor representations just if there is a single outcome and each agent has a motor representation of that outcome.

-Premise Reciprocal agent-neutral motor representation enables joint action
+Premise Reciprocal agent-neutral motor representation sometimes enables joint action

-'the social relation between individuals modulates action simulation ... motor activation during action anticipation depends on the ... relation between the actor and the observer ...
+'motor activation during action anticipation depends on the ... relation between the actor and the observer ...
 Simulation of another person's action, as reflected in the activation of motor cortices, gets stronger the more the other is perceived as an interaction partner.'
 3